Otosclerosis is a common cause of hearing loss amongst young adults where there is abnormal bone growth within the ear.

 There are three tiny bones deep within the ear that vibrate when sound waves enter, they then pass on the sound waves to the inner ear (cochlea), which then translates them into signals that are transmitted to the brain.

 When Otosclerosis occurs, the stapes (known as the ‘stirrup’ bone) starts to combine with the adjoining bones in the ear and eventually becomes rigid and unable to move, which in turn means that sound waves can no longer be easily transmitted into the inner ear.
-The below symptoms can be hard to distinguish from other common causes of hearing loss.

 Make an appointment to see your GP if you have concerns about your hearing.
 The doctor will usually want a more detailed insight about your symptoms, examine your ears, and conduct simple hearing tests as well as asking about your medical history.
 If your doctor thinks that Otosclerosis is the cause, you will be referred to a hearing specialist or an ear, nose and throat consultant where they can carry out a more thorough examination of your ears.